storesafe/cordova-sqlite-storage/README.md

 - iOS version uses a thread pool but with only one thread working at a time due to "synchronized" database access
 - Large query result can be slow, also due to JSON implementation
 - ATTACH another database file is not supported (due to path specifications, which work differently depending on the target platform)
+- User-defined savepoints are not supported and not expected to be compatible with the transaction locking mechanism used by this plugin.
+In addition, the use of BEGIN/COMMIT/ROLLBACK statements is not supported.

 ## Limited support (testing needed)

 - Database triggers as described above - known to be broken for Android (without [sqlite4java](https://code.google.com/p/sqlite4java/)) and Amazon Fire-OS